rhohndorf/beezle-bug/README.md

 Beezle Bug is an autonomous and proactive agent.
 First and foremost that means it's not waiting for user input to kickstart its internal processes but it's continously running

 What's working ?
 - [x] Run continuously every n seconds
 - [x] Decide what to do next by choosing from a number of actions on every turn
-- [ ] Persist, manage and process memories
+- [x] Manage memories
 - [ ] Planning

 ### Cooperation
 To be able to work on several things at the same time without confusing itself, Beezle Bug can clone itself and give its clone specific instructions.
-For example

 What's working ?
 - [ ] Create/start/stop/destroy a clone of itself